shaloo/docs.arcana/docs/index.md

 {{config.extra.arcana.product_name}} offers a simple _user onboarding framework_ and a _non-custodial wallet_ solution for Web3 applications or dApps.

-Designed with both developers and Web3 users in mind, it is easy to integrate and customize, bringing to life a sleek and secure user experience for signing blockchain transactions.
 It consists of two components:

 * {{config.extra.arcana.sdk_name}}
 * {{config.extra.arcana.dashboard_name}}

+Designed with both developers and Web3 users in mind, the Arcana Auth SDK is easy to integrate and customize, bringing to life a sleek and secure user experience for signing blockchain transactions.

 ## {{config.extra.arcana.sdk_name}}